Globally hyperbolic evaporating black hole and the information loss issue: On the information loss in black holes

 prepared somewhere in region~I of Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} and outside the black hole.
 Let us, now, unitarily evolve $| \psi \rangle$ such that particle~1 enters the hole while particle~2 proceeds to the asymptotic timelike future~$i^+$.
 Having no access to the degrees of freedom of particle~1, observers dwelling in region~V would describe the quantum system as a mixed state given by the density matrix

-In particular, there is no way to recover the initial state~\eqref{initial state} from the final state~\eqref{final state}.
+As a consequence, there is no way to recover the initial state~(\ref{initial state}) from the final state~(\ref{final state}).

-Clearly, the puzzle vanishes after noticing that the quantum system is not isolated; namely, the spacelike singularity ``opens the system'' by destroying information.
-Past attempts to ``resolve'' this (actually nonexistent) ``paradox'' by disregarding the role played by the black hole singularity have led to the introduction of all sorts of undesired features, as violation of causality and of other basic principles in low curvature regimes (see Ref.~\cite{UW17} for a review).
+From a quantum-field-theory-in-curved-spacetime perspective, the puzzle vanishes after noticing that the quantum system is not isolated; namely, the spacelike singularity ``opens the system'' by destroying information.
+Supporters of the ``central dogma''~\cite{Almheiri21}, however, resist accepting that black holes would behave differently from, say, a piece of coal for observers outside the horizon.
+Yet, past attempts to harmonize black holes with usual thermodynamical systems for external observers have led to all sorts of undesired features, such as a violation of causality and other basic principles in low curvature regimes (see Ref.~\cite{UW17} for a general overview, and Ref.~\cite{Gan20} for specific issues concerning the firewall conjecture).

 On the other hand, we must acknowledge the possibility that quantum gravity changes the semiclassical picture by resolving the singularity, possibly altering the spacetime of Fig.~\ref{fig:Hiscock1} as, e.g., the one of Fig.~\ref{fig:QG}.
 By replacing the singularity with a regular, yet super-curved, spacetime region, the quantum-gravity spacetime would gain a full quantum-gravity region, region~VI, but would be deprived of the event horizon (EH).
 Still, the quantum-gravity spacetime should preserve the classical and semiclassical (including Hawking radiation) features far from the Planck scale region.
-Most importantly, the spacetime shown in Fig.~\ref{fig:QG} is supposed to be globally hyperbolic in contrast to the one of Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} that contain a naked singularity: $S_2$~\cite{C84}.
+Importantly, the spacetime shown in Fig.~\ref{fig:QG} is supposed to be globally hyperbolic in contrast to the one of Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} that contain a naked singularity: $\mathbb{S}_2$~\cite{C84}.
+Global hyperbolicity is a much-desired condition for well-posed initial value formulation of physical field equations~\cite{W84}.
+(Globally-hyperbolic spacetimes $({\cal M}, g_{ab})$ can be foliated by Cauchy surfaces,~$\Sigma_t$, labeled by a real-valued parameter~$t$~\cite{G70}: $({\cal M}, g_{ab})=(\Sigma_{t\in \mathbb{R} }, g_{ab})$.)
+It is challenging to conceive how information could be conserved in non-globally hyperbolic spacetimes.